Sathyaraj: 2010–present: Supporting and matured roles

-In the early 2010's, he accepted supporting roles in films such as Aagathan, Guru Sishyan, Aayiram Vilakku, Uchithanai Muharnthaal, Nanban, Thalaivaa and Raja Rani.
+In the early 2010s, he accepted supporting roles in films such as Aagathan, Guru Sishyan, Aayiram Vilakku, Uchithanai Muharnthaal, Nanban, Thalaivaa and Raja Rani.
 In Nanban, he played a college professor and won the Best Supporting Actor awards at the Filmfare, Vijay and SIIMA ceremonies, while in Thalaivaa, Raja Rani, Mirchi (Telugu) and Chennai Express (Hindi) he played father characters.
 Sathyaraj and Manivannan worked together for the last time in Nagaraja Cholan MA, MLA, which was Manivannan's 50th and last directorial venture before his death.
 A sequel to Amaidhipadai, it was also the 200th film of Sathyaraj and became a box office bomb.

 He also entered Malayalam cinema with Aagathan in 2009.
 He played the role of Kattappa in the Baahubali (20152017) duology.

 In 2015, at the age of 60, the media and public at large rechristened him as Kattappa, as he received nationwide popularity for his role in India's biggest motion picture Baahubali: The Beginning.
 Since the time he made his debut as junior artiste at 24 years of age, he had been wanting to do a historical or a folklore film and it was his long cherished dream.
 He quoted in an interview in 2015: "I am a great fan of M.G.R who is popular in folklore films, like NTR in Telugu movies.
 My dream of doing a folklore at 24 has been realised at 60 through Rajamouli.
 I played Rajinikanth's father when I was 31 and Rajini was 35, so I never cared for age..it never mattered to me."